Mono-Co/project-one-team3/README.md

 1.Install all the necessary dependencies are installed in the python environment using 'pip install -r requirements.txt'..
 2.Use the supplied Python script to run the stock data extraction and analysis.
 3.Export CSV files containing the collected data for furthe analysis, visualization, and interpretation.
 The data will be exported to the output_data.
+4. Run the Jupyter file Nasdaq_python_Project.ipynb to analyze the stock data.
-4.Review the generated plots and insights to understand the performance of each stock.
+5.Review the generated plots and insights to understand the performance of each stock.

 Conclusion:

 This project offers insightful information about the stock market performance of the seven companies listed above that are listed on the Nasdaq exchange.
 Investors can make well-informed decisions about their investing plans by using historical stock price data analysis and key metrics visualization.

+Acknowledgements
+Nasdaq Data Link API for providing access to stock data.
+Open-source libraries used for data analysis and visualization.

+Feedback
+Your feedback is highly appreciated!
+If you have any suggestions, questions, or issues, please create an issue.